 HR is Changing.
 Find Out What’s Driving the Transformation to People

-83% of HR leaders in mid-sized organizations say all people decisions in their business should be based on data and analytics, yet only 37% actually do so.
+83% of HR (Human Resources) leaders in mid-sized organizations say all people decisions in their business should be based on data and analytics, yet only 37% actually do so.
 This is the key finding from a new report ‘The use of People Science in fast growth companies’ released today by Fairsail, now part of Sage.

 Data has revolutionized how companies understand and manage their customers, but their most important asset – people – has been left behind; many organizations admit to difficulties in providing even basic HR people data to the CEO within a day.
 Less than half (47%) could identify top or bottom performers and only 38% could show the overall churn rate.